Koo Koo Roo: History

 After suffering financial problems during the previous three years, the company was acquired by Family Restaurants Inc., the owner of Chi-Chi's and El Torito Mexican restaurants, in 1998 for $143 million in stock.
 At the time of the announcement, Koo Koo Roo had 38 locations in California, Florida, and Nevada.
 Before the acquisition was completed, Koo Koo Roo sold off its Arrosto Coffee Co. and Color Me Mine chains.

 Immediate after Family Restaurants completed the acquisition of the Koo Koo Roo and Hamburger Hamlet chains, Family Restaurants Inc., renamed itself Koo Koo Roo Enterprises and then Prandium Inc. a few months later.
 Prandium was the parent company for the Koo Koo Roo, El Torito, Chi-Chi's and Hamburger Hamlet chains.

 By January 1999, Koo Koo Roo had 40 locations.

 In 2003, the Prandium subsidiaries Koo Koo Roo, Chi-Chi's, and Hamburger Hamlet, filed for Chapter 11 bankruptcy protection.
 At the time of the filing, Koo Koo Roo had 28 locations, down from 38 in 2001.
 As the result of the filing, the company was acquired by Magic Brands.
 Three years later, the number of locations dropped to 13 before Magic Brands closed an additional 10 locations.
 Luby's acquired Koo Koo Roo and its remaining 3 locations in 2010 after parent Magic Brands filed for bankruptcy.

-Luby's sold Koo Koo Roo in 2021 and it is now independently owned.
+Relaunch

+In 2024, it was announced that the brand will officially return under new ownership led by Daniel Farasat, independent of his real estate firm, Tiger West Capital LLC.
+New brick-and-mortar locations are planned to open beginning in late 2025.

 In popular culture

+The chain is mentioned in Electric Six's 2004 song "Telephone Conversation".

-In the 2010 film, Get Him to the Greek, Sean Combs' character, Sergio Roma, at a meeting berating his record label staff's unsuccessful signed artists, declares he's going to be alright cause he owns twenty Koo Koo Roos, then corrected by an assistant that he owns twenty-one, ironic in hindsight because the chain is out of business, also, the restaurant is never seen in the film.
+In the 2010 film Get Him to the Greek, Sean Combs’ character, Sergio Roma, declares at a business meeting that he will remain financially secure because he owns twenty-one Koo Koo Roos, peculiarly never visited in the film.
+This is unintentionally ironic due to the closure of the restaurant chain.

+In the 2009 film I Love You, Man, Sydney Fife mentions having leftover Koo Koo Roo at his residence.

+In "The Rainbow of Her Reasons" of season 5, episode 6 of Six Feet Under (HBO TV series), Ruth asks her husband if she should order Koo Koo Roo for him.

+In "Santa v.
+Monica" of season 3, episode 11 of Girlfriends, William asks his girlfriend Monica why they can't do Koo Koo Roo for a Christmas party.